World-Class Content and Networking

-OWNER-EPC ADVISORY GROUP
+OWNER-EPC ADVISORY BOARD

-With that in mind, we engage our sponsors and an advisory committee of AWP stakeholders from industry (representing owners and EPCs) to ensure that the right notes are being hit and that the overall themes, plenary presentations and breakout sessions always exceed the needs and expectations of our audience.
-Our 2017 Advisory Group included owner representatives BP, Dow Chemical, DTE Energy, ExxonMobil, LyondellBasell and Valero.
+With that in mind, we engage our sponsors and an advisory board of AWP stakeholders from industry (representing owners and EPCs) to ensure that the right notes are being hit and that the overall themes, plenary presentations and breakout sessions always exceed the needs and expectations of our audience.
+Our 2017 Advisory Board included owner representatives BP, Dow Chemical, DTE Energy, ExxonMobil, LyondellBasell and Valero.
 EPC advisors included Fluor, Jacobs, JV Driver and KBR.

 2018 Advisory Group Members

 We would like to thank our AWP Conference Advisory Board (AWPC AB) for their generous support in time and energy for 2018.
 This year's AWPC AB includes representatives from the associations CII and COAA, the owner companies Dow Chemical Company, DTE Energy, Eastman Chemical, ExxonMobil, LyondellBasell, Shell, Southern Company and Suncor Energy, and the contractors Black & Veatch, Consolidated Contractors Company, Cajun Industries, Jacobs and Zachry Group.
 Our AWPC AB members provide valuable help in lending their expertise to the development of this unique event.